 See Emissions of Greenhouse Gases in the U.S. for the latest reports on carbon dioxide emissions and its impact on global warming.

 Almost all motor vehicles today burn some kind of "hydrocarbon" fuel be it gasoline, diesel fuel, propane or alcohol.
 A hydrocarbon is any substance that contains hydrogen and carbon.
 This includes crude oil, gasoline, diesel fuel, natural gas, coal, wood and even you and me.
 In other words, hydrocarbons are the chemical building blocks of all living matter past and present.
-The crude oil we pump from underground today came from ancient peat bogs and forests from millions of years ago -- or so the theory goes.
+The crude oil we pump from underground today came from ancient peat bogs, swamps and forests from millions of years ago.

 When anything that contains hydrocarbons is burned, the bonds that bind the hydrogen and carbon atoms together are broken.
 This releases heat energy, which can then be put to use to power a motor, heat a boiler, cook a meal or whatever.
 Burning also causes the hydrogen and carbon atoms to combine with oxygen in the air forming water vapor (H20) and carbon dioxide (CO2).
 That's the basic chemistry of all combustion.